onaio/gisida/README.md

 ```

 ### 3. Adding Layers
-- The `layersPath` in `APP.mapConfig` is used to define the folder that contains the layers files.
+- The `layersPath` propery under `APP.mapConfig` is used to define the folder that contains the layers files.

 - The `LAYERS` propery is a list that contains the filenames of the layers that should be loaded into state.